Kitsap Regional Library: Bookmobile

-The Library also offers Bookmobile services.
-Bookmobile services in Kitsap County began in 1947 with "Molly," the Library’s first bookmobile.
+The Library previously offered Bookmobile services.
+Bookmobile services in Kitsap County began in 1947 with "Molly," the Library's first bookmobile.
 A second bookmobile, "Little Chief," was added in 1954.
 Both bookmobiles ran until they were replaced by "Buttercup."
 A major fundraising effort in 2008 resulted in the purchase of the most recent bookmobile, "Violet."
 Bookmobile service was discontinued in 2018.